joelr/developer.everydayhero.com/content/leaderboards.md

 can be passed through as comma separated values, i.e. 'au-1,au-5'.

 all_pages : _optional_ **boolean**<br/>
-Retrieve all pages including these inactive or expired pages.
-It is default set to false, and therefore only active pages will be included in the results by default.
+Retrieve all pages including pages that are not active.
+It is *false* by default, and therefore only active pages will be included in the results.

 ### Example